 With that Jason headed home.
 He knew he’d have to describe his project and poster at least one more time to his family.
 Maybe he could put it off until after dinner when the entire family would be home and could be together.
 He could do it on the dining room table.
 In fact, he could bring his laptop downstairs and set it up to show all of the Photoshop layers he had to create.

-After that Jason though about Ron.
+After that Jason thought about Ron.
 He realized that their relationship had moved to a new level, one where kissing had become more important.
 He grinned as he walked home, thinking about the way Ron had grabbed him and kissed him so… so passionately, right in front of Mrs. Cantham.
 And her reaction surprised him.
 She smiled as she watched them kissing.
 So, that brought up the question about how and when he should tell his folks that he and Ron were boyfriends.
 Or did they already know?
 If they did know, why hadn’t they said anything to him?
 He took a deep breath and let it whistle out through his front teeth.
 Why were things always so confusing?

 It’s like that cute ad he saw on TV for Kaiser Hospital with a bunch of little kids talking about health care.
-At the end one of the little kids looks at the camera and says, in kind of a sad voice, “It’s complicated.”
+At the end of the ad one of the little kids looks at the camera and says, in kind of a sad voice, “It’s complicated.”
 ‘That is so true,’ Jason thought.
 ‘Everything in life sure seems like it’s complicated.’

 He got home and walked in the front door and dropped his backpack and portfolio in the hall near the stairs as he headed for the kitchen.